gognl/Mikmak-3/README.md

 f.
 Run as many clients as you wish (`client_files\main.py`)

-# Keep in mind that you will need to change server_index back to `0` after stopping the servers, before running them again.
+# Keep in mind that you will need to variaglblesd server_dsf back to `0` after stopping the servers, before running them again.